kickin6/n8n-nodes-selfhosthub/README.md

 # n8n-nodes-selfhosthub

-This is a community node collection for n8n developed by [Self-Host Hub](https://github.com/kickin6) that enables integration with various AI services, starting with Leonardo.ai.
-These nodes allow workflow automation with AI image and content generation capabilities.
+This is a community node collection for n8n developed by [Self-Host Hub](https://github.com/kickin6) that enables integration with various AI and content generation services.
+These nodes allow workflow automation with AI image generation, video creation, and content manipulation capabilities.

 ## About Self-Host Hub